Joshfairhead/Obsidian/Omnicient/Regen Foundation/Wills onboarding links.md

 > Through the process of beholding, we create our own prototype of the organism under study.

-This feels like a phemenonologist approach to
+This feels like a phemenonologist approach to science that I can dig.
+The ontology posits relationship as primary which seems like a pretty good foundational assumption.